-(Welcome to The Soapbox, the space where we get loud, feisty, and opinionated about something that makes us very happy…or fills us with indescribable rage.
-In this edition: why Marvel’s Iron Fist really blew it by not casting Lewis Tan in the lead role.)
+(Welcome to The Soapbox, the space where we get loud, feisty, political, and opinionated about anything and everything.
+In this edition: why do modern Disney movie villains stink?)

 Read More »